Natalie Haigh: Aston Villa

 On 21 July 2019, Haigh joined Aston Villa alongside Shania Hayles and Charlotte Greengrass who signed on the same day.
 She made her debut on 18 August in a 3–2 home win over Sheffield United in the Women's Championship.

+Lewes

+In 2022 she took a position of assistant manager to Scott Booth at Lewes FC Women.
+She left in May 2023.

 International career

-At the 2011 Summer Universiade in Shenzhen, China, Haigh won a gold medal with the Great Britain Universities team.
+At the 2011 Summer Universiade in Shenzhen, China, Haigh represented the Great Britain Universities team.

 Personal life

 Haigh relocated to Gloucestershire to study at the University of Gloucestershire.
 Before turning professional with Aston Villa, she ran the women's football and futsal teams at Hartpury College.